MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 Manual probing consists of lowering the nozzle until the nozzle comes in contact with a feeler gauge.
 Usually the feeler gauge is a piece of paper or a business card.
 It’s better if the gauge is a piece of plastic that’s hard but still has some flex.
 Even better is a mechanic’s metal feeler gauge but those are usually too short to be convenient.

 The idea is to stop lowering when there is the first sign of resistance to moving the gauge.
-It is VERY IMPORTANT that you be consistent in the amount of force/resistance from point to point.
+It is _very important_ to be consistent in the amount of force/resistance from point to point.

-The first step is to measure the thickness of the feeler gauge.
+The first step is to measure the thickness of the feeler gauge:

-Issue `G29 P2 B T` to start.
+- Issue `G29 P2 B T` to start.

-The nozzle will move to the center of the bed.
+- The nozzle will move to the center of the bed.

-Use the encoder wheel to move the nozzle until you feel a small amount of resistance.
+- Use the encoder wheel to move the nozzle until you feel a small amount of resistance.
 This is the resistance level you’ll want to aim for when manually probing.

-Click the encoder button.
+- Click the encoder button.

-Remove the feeler gauge.
+- Remove the feeler gauge.

-Lower the nozzle **VERY SLOWLY** until the nozzle just touches the bed.
+- Lower the nozzle **VERY SLOWLY** until the nozzle just touches the bed.

-Click the encoder button.
+- Click the encoder button.

-The nozzle will move to the first unmeasured location.
+- The nozzle will move to the first unmeasured location.
 Use the encoder to lower the nozzle until the desired resistance is felt with the feeler gauge.
 Click the encoder.
 The nozzle then moves to the next unmeasured location.
 Repeat until all locations are measured.

-You can look at the host interface screen to see where in the grid you are currently probing.
+- See the host interface screen for the grid position you're currently probing.

-When done, you can issue a `G29 S` command to save the mesh to EEPROM.
+When done, you can use `G29 S` to save the mesh to EEPROM.

 #### Filling in the mesh